 My approach

-Therapy can provide a place to slow things down and reflect on what has been shaping your experiences over time.
+I offer a warm, compassionate, grounded and non-judgmental space where you can feel heard and understood.
+Within this supportive environment we’ll work together to make sense of what’s happening in your life and what may be contributing to your current difficulties.
+In working with me, you’ll find a place to slow things down and reflect on what’s been shaping your experiences over time.
 This may include recurring patterns, moments where you feel stuck or ways of relating to yourself or others that no longer feel helpful.

 Outside of psychotherapy I am an academic and spend my time researching, writing and teaching.
 I have a passion for life-long learning, and I am committed to evidence-based practice.